turpaultn/DCASE2019_task4/README.md

 1. (Real recordings) launch `python download_data.py` (in `baseline/` folder).
 2. (Synthetic clips) download at : [synthetic_dataset](https://doi.org/10.5281/zenodo.2583796).

-**Synthetic sounds can only be used for competition purposes until the full CC license list is made available at the end of the competition.**

 **It is likely that you'll have download issues with the real recordings.
 Don't hesitate to relaunch `download_data.py` once or twice.
 At the end of the download, please send a mail with the CSV files